6 Electrical solutions for your home problems

 - The best way to deal and prevent electrical shocks from happening is to call a qualified electrician over.

-PROBLEM #6: Why is my electrical bill that high?
+6) Why is my electrical bill so high?

 This is probably just the tip of the iceberg.